 Here’s our wheel.
 You can see that I’ve put a little circle for each prize with my kids’ first initials.
 When they choose a prize they’ll put a sticker on their letter so we can keep track of who has done each prize.
 If they complete the whole wheel before summer’s over, they can keep learning and choose their favorite prizes a second time.
-You can print a blank prize wheel and write in your prizes.
-Get it by clicking HERE.

 What types of activities can go in the learning boxes?

 In each box I have game cards, activity sheets, writing notebooks, books, and more.
 Sometimes I just have a blank card with a task written on it.
 Print a set of blank task cards by clicking HERE.

 So what should go in the box or on the cards?

 The possibilities are endless.
 Here are some ideas to get you going.